unyt-org/unyt.land/README.md

 Our service comes equipped with those exciting features:
 * Automatic on-the-fly compilation
 * TypeScript support
-* SASS support
+* SCSS support
 * JSX support ([UIX](https://uix.unyt.org) import source)
 * ~~SourceMaps~~ (currently in development)

-This means you can effortlessly load modules from common providers such as [deno.land](https://deno.land) or [GitHub](https://github.com) in the browser - just rename deno.land to unyt.land!
+This means you can effortlessly load modules from common providers such as [deno.land](https://deno.land) or [GitHub](https://github.com) in the browser.

 # How to use unyt.land?
-1. Refactor your `deno.land` imports to use `unyt.land` instead:

-2. If you plan to run a module on both *deno* and *browser* environments, please make sure that the module **does not** use [deno-only APIs](https://deno.land/api@v1.37.2) (such as FileSystem or Network).
-Otherwise please polyfill those functionality for the browser environment to avoid runtime exceptions.
-3. *You are ready!* Enjoy improved performance, reusability and efficiency with automatic TypeScript compilation provides by [unyt.land](https://unyt.land).

 ## Deno
 This one is pretty easy - refactor your `deno.land` imports to use `unyt.land` instead!